 |Mississippi River, Texas, Florida, Virginia, and North Carolina(usually found in streams and reservoirs).

 Spotted Bass vs Smallmouth: How to Choose One?

-The smallmouth is an aggressive little guy that fights for his freedom, which is why they are enjoyable for anglers who are looking for a thrilling fishing journey.
+The smallmouth is an aggressive little guy who fights for his freedom, which is why they are enjoyable for anglers who are looking for a thrilling fishing journey.
 Smallmouths are easily targeted in lakes or ponds, especially in rocky areas.
-Because they are predators, smallmouth basses enjoy blending in with the surrounding.
+Because they are predators, smallmouth basses enjoy blending in with the surroundings.